Joan Amigó

 Joan Amigó i Barriga (1875–1958) was a Spanish architect, a late representative of the modernism and the most important of this style in Badalona.

 Life

 He was born in Badalona on 27 January 1875, son of Francesca Barriga i Torner and Ramon Amigó i Umbert, a chocolatier.
 The origins of the family are in Canyet, a farmer neighbourhood on the mountain.
 Soon after his birth, his father died and his mother married again with Jaume Botey i Garriga, a general contractor who influenced Amigó to study architecture and with whom he had his first contact with construction and other related tasks.

 First he studied in Liceu Políglota of Barcelona and then architecture in the Architecture High Technique School in the same city and obtained the degree in 1900.
 Most of their buildings are located in Badalona, where from 1914 to 1924 was municipal architect.
-Appointed member of the construction council of Sant Josep parish, he was architect of the church for many years, He died in Badalona on 30 December 1958.
+Appointed as a member of the construction council of Sant Josep parish, he was the architect of the church for many years.
+He died in Badalona on 30 December 1958.